Instruction offered by members of the Department of Geomatics Engineering in the Schulich School of Engineering.

 Introduction to Geospatial Information Systems and Geographic Information Science, Georelational vector data model, object-based vector data model, raster data model, map projections, geodetic datums, co-ordinate systems, georeferencing, database design and management, query language, geometric transformations, vector data analysis, raster data analysis, spatial interpolation, terrain modelling and analysis, triangulated irregular network data model, path and network analysis, temporal GIS.
 Course Hours:H(3-3) Prerequisite(s):Engineering 233.

 A survey of modern quantitative remote sensing using optical, infrared and microwave radiation.
 Topics include: physical principles, including governing equations; imaging system geometries; radiometric corrections, including calibration and atmospheric correction; geometric corrections, including registration and land cover classification algorithms, including accuracy assessment and geospatial data integration.
-Course Hours:H(3-3) Prerequisite(s):Geomatics Engineering 333, Geomatics Engineering 351 and one of Physics 269 or 369.
+Course Hours:H(3-3) Prerequisite(s):Geomatics Engineering 333, Geomatics Engineering 351 and Physics 369.

 Design and Implementation of Geospatial Information Systems